DiligentGraphics/DiligentEngine/README.md

 :warning: In current implementation, full path to cmake build folder **must not contain white spaces**.

-To enable Vulkan validation layers, you will need to download the [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/) and add environemt variable `VK_LAYER_PATH` that contains the path to the *Bin* directory in VulkanSDK installation folder.
+To enable Vulkan validation layers, you will need to download the [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/) and add environment variable `VK_LAYER_PATH` that contains the path to the *Bin* directory in VulkanSDK installation folder.

 Open *DiligentEngine.sln* file in *build/Win64* folder, select configuration and build the engine.
 Set the desired project